 With data breaches on the rise, a strong password isn’t always enough to protect an online account.
 Where the protection of a password ends, multi-factor authentication takes over, providing additional checks to improve your security.
-And what’s more, it’s simple and effective – and easy to set up in Office 365.
+And what’s more, it’s simple and effective – and easy to set up in Microsoft 365.

 What is Multi-Factor Authentication?

 For as long as the internet has been around, the conventional wisdom has been that a good strong password is all you need to keep data safe.
 And up to a point, that has been true.
 There’s ongoing debate about what constitutes a strong password, but up until recent years, a strong password has conferred all the necessary protection.
+There are different ways to authenticate, with different benefits for each.

 Unfortunately, that’s no longer true.
 Increasingly, cyber criminals are able to use a plethora of tricks and hacks to gain access to passwords and use them to gain access to private and commercial data.
 For a company that’s attacked in this way, the results can be disastrous.
 Once a cyber criminal has even a single password, they can potentially use it to discover other passwords and all manner of sensitive information.